arthurCollard/blog/_posts/dynamic-routing.md

 ## Panel 6: The Confrontation

-[With a mischievous grin, Mike aims the airsoft pistol at Kevin.]
+[With a mischievous grin, Mike aims the pistol at Kevin.]

 **Mike Ross:** How about a counter-offer, Mr. Wonderful?